 Bring Light to Others

 Our mission is often “to be the light amidst the darkness”.
-Without believing that everything in the world is wrong or dark (because it’s not), we must realize that, one way or another, we carry Jesus with us.
+We must realize that one way or another, we carry the light of Jesus with us wherever we go.

 “You are the light of the world.
 A town built on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bowl.
 Instead they put it on its stand, and it gives light to everyone in the house.
 In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.”
 (Matthew 5, 14-16).